 Some Types of PI:

-While there are over 400 different types of PI, selective IgA deficiency, a lack of immunoglobulin A (IgA), is one of the most common types of PI.
-Because people with selective IgA deficiency usually have normal amounts of other immunoglobulins (antibodies), many go undiagnosed because they are never sick enough to raise the alarm.
+While there are over 450 different types of PI, selective IgA deficiency is defined by low immunoglobulin A. It’s one of the most common types of PI.
+Because adults and children with selective IgA deficiency usually have normal amounts of other immunoglobulins (antibodies), many go undiagnosed because they are never sick enough to raise the alarm.

 Need a crash course?
 Learn the basics of PI.